Woody Herman: Be-bop and the First Herd, 1944–1946

-"The Four Brothers Band" and more Herds, 1947–69
+"The Four Brothers Band" and more Herds, 1947–1969

 In 1947, Herman organized the Second Herd.
 This band was also known as "The Four Brothers Band".
 This derives from the song recorded December 27, 1947, for Columbia Records, "Four Brothers", written by Jimmy Giuffre, featuring the saxophone section of Zoot Sims, Serge Chaloff, Herbie Steward, and Stan Getz.
 The other musicians of this band included Al Cohn, Gene Ammons, Lou Levy, Oscar Pettiford, Terry Gibbs, and Shelly Manne.
-Among this band's hits were "Early Autumn", and "The Goof and I".
+Among this band's hits were "Early Autumn" and "The Goof and I".
 The band was popular enough that they went to Hollywood in the mid-1940s.
 Herman and his band appear in the movie New Orleans (1947) with Billie Holiday and Louis Armstrong.

 In 1947, Herman was Emcee and also played at the third Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on September 7, 1947.
-The Valdez Orchestra, The Blenders, T-Bone Walker, Slim Gaillard, The Honeydrippers, Johnny Otis and his Orchestra, Sarah Vaughn and the Three Blazers also performed that same day.
+The Valdez Orchestra, The Blenders, T-Bone Walker, Slim Gaillard, The Honeydrippers, Johnny Otis and his Orchestra, Sarah Vaughn, and the Three Blazers also performed that same day.

-Herman's other bands include the Third Herd (1950–56) and various later editions during the 1960s.
+Herman's other bands include the Third Herd (1950–1956) and various later editions during the 1960s.
 In the 1950s, the Third Herd successfully toured Europe.
 He was known for hiring the best young musicians and using their arrangements.
-In the early and mid 1960s, Herman fronted a Herd featuring Michael Moore, drummer Jake Hanna, tenor saxophonist Sal Nistico, trombonists Phil Wilson and Henry Southall and trumpeters like Bill Chase, Paul Fontaine and Duško Gojković.
+In the early and mid 1960s, Herman fronted a Herd featuring Michael Moore, drummer Jake Hanna, tenor saxophonist Sal Nistico, trombonists Phil Wilson and Henry Southall and trumpeters like Bill Chase, Paul Fontaine, and Duško Gojković.
 By 1968, the Herman library came to be heavily influenced by rock and roll.
-He was also known to feature brass and woodwind instruments rarely associated with jazz, such as the bassoon, oboe or French horn.
+He was also known to feature brass and woodwind instruments rarely associated with jazz, such as the bassoon, oboe, and French horn.

 In concert, as the evening wore on and the crowd started dissipating, Herman would often leave the stage and let the band continue the last set on its own; but Terry Gibbs confirmed that the band never sounded the same without Herman being present.